vtryfos/vtryfos.github.io/01_assignment.md

 ![Screenshot 2023-09-17 175737](https://github.com/vtryfos/vtryfos.github.io/assets/143755086/a4c4fac2-c959-4f66-8c73-afbadc2c9199)
 Figure 3: Flat base of the lower semi-sphere (Blue shaded area).

-Finally, figure 4 shows the final form of the floating buoy.
+The final step in completing the design of the buoy is the inside tower that will accommodate and hold tight in place all the instruments needed to complete the project.
+This tower is yet to be designed as the dimensions of the instrument are still unknown.
+This arises from not yet knowing the specific models that will be used.
+Lastly, figure 4 shows the final form of the floating buoy.

 ![Screenshot 2023-09-17 172138](https://github.com/vtryfos/vtryfos.github.io/assets/143755086/edffd158-bdf3-48e2-8012-2bf7701cb823)
 Figure 4: Final design of the floating buoy using Fusion360.

 ## **External components:**